 Financial Aid for Undergraduate Students

-Students at USC benefit from federal, state and university financial aid programs administered by the Financial Aid Office and from scholarships, which are administered by the Office of Admission and various academic departments.
-USC also offers an interest-free monthly-payment plan and a tuition pre-payment plan, and participates in long-term loan programs.
+Students at USC benefit from federal, state and university financial aid programs administered by the Financial Aid Office and from scholarships, administered by the Office of Admission and various academic departments.
+USC also offers an interest-free monthly-payment plan, a tuition pre-payment plan, and participates in long-term loan programs.

 Although international students cannot receive financial aid, they may be eligible for scholarships offered by their schools or departments.
 International students should contact their departments directly for information about existing opportunities.
 International students may also be eligible for some private educational loans.

 Application Procedures and Eligibility Requirements for Financial AidDetailed information, application procedures and deadlines for financial aid are available online at www.usc.edu/financialaid.
 Students must be U.S. citizens, permanent residents or other eligible non-citizens and must meet all other eligibility requirements for federal, state and university financial aid programs.
-Students must have a valid Social Security number, have a high school diploma, GED or equivalent, meet Selective Service registration requirements, meet Satisfactory Academic Progress requirements, and have completed all application requirements by the relevant deadline.
+Students must have a valid Social Security number, have a high school diploma, GED or equivalent, meet Selective Service registration requirements, meet Satisfactory Academic Progress requirements, and have completed all application requirements by the relevant deadline(s).
 For most federal awards, a minimum of half-time enrollment is required.
-For most university awards, full-time enrollment is required.
+Full-time enrollment is required for most university awards.